Carrillo Gantner: Television career

-Honours
+Recognition and honours

-Carrillo was appointed Companion of the Order of Australia (AC) in January 2019 for professional engagement in, and philanthropic support of the performing and visual arts, and for promoting cultural exchange between Australia and Asia.
-He was made an Officer of the Order of Australia (AO) in June 2001, and in the same year was awarded the Centenary Medal.
-In 2003, he received the inaugural Dame Elisabeth Murdoch Cultural Leader of the year Award.
+In 2003, Carrillo received the inaugural Dame Elisabeth Murdoch Cultural Leader of the year Award.

 He won the Dorothy Crawford Award for services to Australian writers.

 In 2007 Carrillo was named Victorian of the Year in recognition of his cultural and philanthropic service to Victoria.
 In the same year he was named Victorian Senior Australian of the Year.

 In 2008 he was elected an Honorary Fellow of The Australian Academy of the Humanities.

 In 2018 he was appointed an adjunct professor at the Australia-China Institute for Arts and Culture, Western Sydney University.

+Carrillo was appointed Companion of the Order of Australia (AC) in January 2019 for professional engagement in, and philanthropic support of the performing and visual arts, and for promoting cultural exchange between Australia and Asia.
+He was made an Officer of the Order of Australia (AO) in June 2001, and in the same year was awarded the Centenary Medal.